Boucan

 A Theatre Space That Has Found Its Culinary Register

 Saint-Omer sits in France's Pas-de-Calais, a département that rarely appears in lists alongside Mirazur in Menton or Alléno Paris au Pavillon Ledoyen, yet it produces some of the country's most compelling raw materials: estuary fish, endive grown in the Audomarois marshes, Maroilles and Mont des Cats cheeses from just across the regional border, and pork products that have fed northern French tables for centuries.
-Restaurants that take those ingredients seriously tend to read differently from their southern counterparts — less refinement for its own sake, more directness on the plate.
-Boucan, the restaurant occupying the stage-adjacent dining room of La Barcarolle theatre on Allée de Detmold, sits firmly in that tradition.
+Restaurants that take those ingredients seriously tend to read differently from their southern counterparts, less refinement for its own sake, more directness on the plate.
+Boucan, the restaurant occupying the stage-adjacent dining room of La Barcarolle theatre on Allée de Detmold in Saint-Omer, is a modern French bistro.

 Walking into a theatre to reach a restaurant already sets a frame.
 La Barcarolle is a working cultural venue, and the decision to run a restaurant within it rather than beside it shapes everything about the atmosphere at Boucan.
 Neon lights cut across the interior; colour is applied without apology.
 The effect is pop rather than plush, a deliberate contrast to the gilt-and-velvet associations that still attach to French provincial dining rooms of a certain generation.
 For those coming from Auberge de l'Ill in Illhaeusern or Troisgros in Ouches, the register shift is deliberate and complete.